Becky1703/NoteAppBackend/README.md

 You can also explore the API documentation at http://localhost:4000/docs for details on available endpoints and how to use them.

 ## Troubleshooting
 One likely issue that might occur while using the application is port conflict.
 Make sure to check if the port is in use by another application or service.
-You can do this by running
+You can do this by running:
 ```bash
 sudo lsof -i :<port number>
 ```
-You should also check firewall rules
+You should also check firewall rules:
 ```bash
 sudo ufw status
 ```
-If the port is blocked, make sure you allow the firewall rule for that port
+If the port is blocked, make sure you allow the firewall rule for that port:
 ```bash
 sudo ufw allow <port number>
 ```